alexromanov/alexromanov.github.io/_posts/2021-06-06-testing-regret.md

 [Ministry of Testing Bloggers Club][MOT] offered an exciting topic for June - "Your biggest testing regret."

 I started my professional career in September 2011.
 My first job was as a QC Engineer, but I soon switched to test automation and software development.
-As of 2021, I worked in different companies - from banking and financial to gaming with variuos technology stacks.
+As of 2021, I worked in different companies - from banking and finance to gaming with various technology stacks.

 I am not a fan of regrets.
-So in this blog post, I want to tell more about lessons learned, rather than just a simple regrets.
+So in this blog post, I want to tell more about lessons learned than just simple regrets.

 ## Personal development inside the company

-During my first years in university as well as my first years in a full-time job, I hoped that somebody will "magically" create a strict development path for me.
+During my first years in university and my first years in a full-time job, I hoped that somebody would "magically" create a strict development path for me.

 "Just learn this and that, practice this, and you will become a middle/senior/lead test/automation engineer."

 Unfortunately, it did not happen in university, so I needed to learn a lot by myself.
-So it did not happen at work.
+So it did not occur at work.

 What I learned is that the only person responsible for your personal development - is you.
 It is not your lead, manager, CTO, or career advisor. **It is YOU**.